POUR HOUSE TRIVIA RULES AND FREQUENTLY ASKED QUESTIONS

 CLICK HERE for information regarding the current California standings.

-1. Win the regular season title at a PHT venue by earning the most standings points.
+1. Win the regular season title at any PHT venue by earning the most standings points across the entire season.

-2. Earn at least 200 standings points at one single venue PLUS at least 200 standings points at all other PHT venues combined.
+2. Earn at least 250 standings points at a single PHT venue PLUS at least 250 standings points at all other PHT venues combined.

-PHT teams that don't automatically qualify for the playoffs will have the opportunity to earn a berth through the Wild Card game.
-Teams must earn at least 200 standings points at their home venue to participate in the Wild Card game.
-The number of Wild Card berths allotted to each venue is based on the average attendance:
+PHT teams that don't automatically qualify for the playoffs can earn a playoff berth through the Wild Card game.
+Teams must earn at least 200 standings points** at their home venue to participate in the Wild Card game.
+The number of Wild Card berths allotted to each venue is based on the number of teams reaching 200 standings points by the end of the season (excluding those that have already qualified for the playoffs):

 Frequently Asked Questions: